2018/12/28ECOVE Honored with National Sustainable Development Award

 Half of the Keelung plant colleagues participated in the continued campaign with great passion and recognized that marine ecology has been severely damaged.
 ECOVE is committed to continuously participate in related activities and make a contribution toward sustainable marine ecology.

-2018/08/29ECOVE Ranks among “Top 100 for Excellence in Corporate Social Responsibility” for Four Successive Years
+2018/08/29ECOVE listed among “Top 100 for Excellence in Corporate Social Responsibility” by CommonWealth Magazine for four successive years

 The CommonWealth Magazine announced the winning enterprises of 2018 Award for Excellence in Corporate Social Responsibility.
 ECOVE continues to rank the 3rd in the category of “mid-size enterprise”.